followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onInitialized.md

 ===========================================================================

 <!--fullDescription-->
-You cannot access widget elements in this handler because it is executed before they are ready.
-Use the [onDrawn]({basewidgetpath}/Configuration/#onDrawn) handler instead.
+You cannot access widget elements in this function because it is executed before they are ready.
+Use the [onDrawn]({basewidgetpath}/Configuration/#onDrawn) function instead.
 <!--/fullDescription-->